Monday, October 7, 2019 – Friday, June 11, 2020

 Register now through September 1st.

 $275 for the school year, with a $50 non-refundable deposit (A deposit is required to guarantee your spot in the fall.)

 Open Registration Hours @THEPOINT

 Staff members will be on site to process deposits and assist you with the After-School Program application.

 Prior to the start of programming, families are required to attend the After-School Program Orientation.
 The orientation is an opportunity to meet the program staff that will be serving your children, learn more details about programming and THE POINT, become familiar with space and ask any questions you may have.
 We look forward to meeting you!

 THE POINT provides a safe, educational and creative out-of-school-time environment for young people in grades 1-8 from October through June.
 THE POINT will pick up participants from PS 48, MS424, Bx Charter School for the Arts & HYDE Leadership Charter School.
 A light snack is provided to all participants.
 Participants have access to:

 THE POINT provides homework help and individualized academic assistance to program participants.
-The students are broken up into “teams” according to grade level that do not exceed 15 students.
+The students are broken up into “teams” according to the grade level that does not exceed 15 students.
 Homework assistance is provided in daily 45-minute sessions with two academic tutors assigned to each group.

 Leadership & Social Skill Building

 Youth development staff encourages young people to take leadership roles in the after-school program and to become involved with their community through content-based class curricula and hands-on activities.